Pop quiz! Which one of these do home sellers find most stressful?

 - Decreases the chances of the buyer backing out

-A pre-sale home inspection is optional but is one of the best things you can do to help you avoid a disaster when selling your house.
+A pre-sale home inspection is optional but is one of the best tips when selling your home.

 #3: Make repairs and upgrades that pay off